-This course will be challenging and it will require some basic familiarity with literary theory.
+This course will be challenging and it will require some basic familiarity with literary theory and a fair amount of historical familiarity with the time period in discussion.
 We will discuss topics such as race, gender, sexuality, nationality, and class struggles and developing the appropriate tools to approach these topics.